foundersandcoders/old-coursebook/business/jobs.md

 ![Tweet the employer](https://cloud.githubusercontent.com/assets/37059/9995677/571da2da-607b-11e5-999a-64b76a81e57f.png)

 Developing good relations with employers is important to us.
-It's also likely to be an important source of income that will keep the rent paid and the lights on.
+It is also likely to be an important source of income that will keep the rent paid and the lights on.